-Khardung La is a mountain pass in the Ladakh region of the Indian state of Jammu and Kashmir and it’s the highest motorable road in the world at an elevation of 5,359 m (17,582 feet) above the sea level.
+Khardung La is a mountain pass in the Ladakh region of the Indian state of Jammu and Kashmir and it’s one of the highest motorable roads in the world at an elevation of 5,359 m (17,582 feet) above the sea level.
 Its start lies roughly 1,000 m higher than Le Tour’s highest point.
 Who in their right mind would think about riding a bike there?
 We’ll tell you who – a bunch of four lunatics.
 An Austrian cyclist named Christoph Kluge made a three-hour record climbing the Khardung La in 2012 and our four riders are hell-bent on breaking it.
 You probably want to know more about these people happy to willingly subject themselves to what might be others’ idea of hell.
 Let’s meet our Catching Breath contenders.

 Bartosz Huzarski is a cycling enthusiast from Poland but that might be an understatement.
 With over 12,000 km cycled (which is a number only recorded since he started using Strava this year) he ranks among the most restless rides you can meet.
 It comes as no surprise that he used to be a pro cyclist under the Bora-Argon 18 team and he now leads the Huzar Bike Academy he founded.
 Bartosz is a three-time Tour de France participant and a few races in Tibet prepared him for dealing with altitude cycling, especially the atmospheric changes.
 He has a well-planed schedule for the 14 days preceding the Catching Breath challenge, which includes a diet, training, and resting plan.